Summary

 prefixFilter string yes The text on which to filter values by prefix of dashboard widgets.

-For the returned datatype, there are several parameters related to the dashboard.
-The table below lists them.
-For this mutation you will probably be most interested in the filters parameter and the link to its datatype to get a list of all of the dashboard filters in use.
+For the results, there is plenty related to the dashboard.
+The table below lists what's available.
+For this mutation you will probably be most interested in filters to list all of the dashboard filters in use.

 ParameterTypeRequiredDefaultStabilityDescription